All Episodes

 And, you know, look how deep we are into this.

-Today, as a matter of fact, is day 350 of this witch hunt, and we still have zero evidence that Donald Trump did anything wrong ever, that there was no Trump Russia collusion.
+Today, as a matter of fact, is day 350 of this witch hunt, and we still have zero evidence that Donald Trump did anything wrong ever, that there was no Trump-Russia collusion.

-And 49 questions, supposedly, my sources tell me a lot of it is BS, but supposedly.
+My sources tell me a lot of it is BS, but supposedly.

-And Dershowitz has nailed it, and Greg Jarrett has nailed it, and David Schoen has nailed it, and and so has Joe DeGenova has nailed it, and some of the top lawyers in the country have all nailed it.
+And Dershowitz has nailed it, and Greg Jarrett has nailed it, and David Schoen has nailed it, and so has Joe DeGenova has nailed it, and some of the top lawyers in the country have all nailed it.

 And it is a classic perjury trap.